davidsimowitz/fullstack-nanodegree-project-5/README.md

 ---------------------------------------------
 P5: Neighborhood Map Application

 A single-page, responsive map application with components usable across modern desktop, tablet, and phone browsers.
+Functionality allows the user to view and filter through a list of pre-selected neighborhood restaurants.
+Details pertaining to the restaurants—such as its address and cross street on the map—will be available through Foursquare® to the user when selecting a restaurant.

 Requirements